alliance-genome/agr_literature_service/docs/source/workflow_automation.rst

     In this example when we do the above transition then afterwards the method proceed_on_value is called with the arguments reference_type, experimental and the value of name_to_atp['text conversion needed'].
+    Format is method name and then '::' separates each argument for it.

     These methods are in api/crud/workflow_transition_actions/*.py
     To add new ones, create a new file with function of the specified name in.